- 2 Bedrooms

 Be sure to include your best friend!
 Animals are welcome at a number of vacation rentals, but policies can vary.
 Many constraints might eliminate a prospective rental.
 Read your agreement carefully!
 Charges may apply when pets are included.
 If in doubt, ask the property owner and get it in writing.

 Searching the Internet

-.
-Together with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Hilton Head local rental homes" for local property management companies.
-In addition to having exceptional rental properties, local companies offer exceptional service..
+Once the area, travel dates and people are decided, search multiple sources to find the best rental selection.
+In addition to Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local vacation rentals" for local property management companies.
+Aside from having exclusive rental properties, local agencies offer you top-notch service..

 - Utility bills